Live from the Southern Command in sunny South Florida.

 Particularly this year, do you see anybody in an election year passing a new law excluding illegal immigrants from claiming additional child tax credits?

-It'd be an American to do that.
+It'd be un-American to do that.

 Why, next thing you know, the Republicans will want to take away their health care.

-But the next thing you know, the Republicans will want them fired and deported.
+The next thing you know, the Republicans will want them fired and deported.

-We just have to live with it out there, folks.
+Why, the next thing you know, so we just have to live with it out there, folks.

-I think it's called the amateur.
+Yeah, I think it's called The Amateur.

 Here's some quotes from the book by Edward Klein, Bill Clinton.